raelgc/ubuntu_xboxdrv/README.md

 - Manage xboxdrv service on System suspend/resume;
 - Add support for user options at /etc/default/xboxdrv;
 - Start with support for 4 joysticks;
-- Add a "Joysticks" entry into System Settings panel.
+- Add a "Joysticks" entry into System Settings panel;
+- Easy ForceFeeback activation.

 ## Install